3 free ways to get fit

 parkrun is a fantastic way to keep fit and best of all, it’s completely free.
 If you don’t know about parkrun, they provide free weekly running events for people of all ages and abilities.
 There are over 500 events taking place in local parks, up and down the country every weekend and it’s easy to get involved.
 Simply visit parkrun’s website, register, print off a barcode, grab your running shoes and head to your nearest parkrun on at Saturday morning.
 When you reach the finish line, a volunteer will scan your barcode and you’ll receive your official time too.

-parkrun plays a huge role in helping people engage with their local communities throughout the UK and we’re proud to partner with them.
-Learn more about our partnership with parkrun.
+parkrun plays a huge role in helping people engage with their local communities throughout the UK - learn more about them here.

 2. There’s an app for that